perry-mitchell/perrymitchell.net/src/posts/2013-05-18-mine-control-update-may-18/index.md

 layout: post
 title: Mine Control Update - May 18th
-excerpt: The new release of the Mine Control app is well underway, and I'm finding an increasing number of im...
+excerpt: The new release of the Mine Control app is well underway, and I'm finding an increasing number of improvements I've been able to make in the general l...
+slug: mine-control-update-may-18
+permalink: article/mine-control-update-may-18/index.html
 date: 2013-05-18
 updatedDate: 2013-05-18
 tags: